-- Bonnie Brooks, who prior to February 2014 was President of Hudson's Bay Company; - Cynthia Devine, who prior to December 2014 was CFO of Tim Hortons Inc.; - Clinton Keay, who prior to February 2014 was Senior Vice President & Chief Information Officer, Sobeys.
-Prior to October 2011 he was Senior Vice President, Information and Technology and Business Process Optimization; - Sue Lee, who prior to March 2012, was Senior Vice President, Human Resources and Communications of Suncor Energy Inc.; - Bill Linton, who prior to July 2012 was Chief Financial Officer of Rogers Communications Inc.; - Karin McCaskill, who prior to September 2014 was Corporate Secretary, Empire; - Jason Potter, who prior to April, 2015, was President, Sobeys Multi-Format Operations.
+- Beth Newlands Campbell, who prior to April 2016, was a Strategy Consultant.
+Prior to November 2014, she was President, Food Lion (Delhaize America) and prior to December 2012, she was President, Hannaford Supermarkets (Delhaize America); - Cynthia Devine, who prior to December 2014 was CFO of Tim Hortons Inc.; - Clinton Keay, who prior to February 2014 was Senior Vice President and Chief Information Officer, Sobeys.
+Prior to October 2011 he was Senior Vice President, Information and Technology and Business Process Optimization; - Yves Laverdière, who prior to February 2016 was retired.
+Prior to October 2015 he was Senior Vice President, Procurement and Merchandising, Sobeys Québec. - Sue Lee, who prior to March 2012 was Senior Vice President, Human Resources and Communications of Suncor Energy Inc.; - William Linton, who prior to July 2012 was Chief Financial Officer, Rogers Communications Inc.; - Karin McCaskill, who prior to September 2014 was Corporate Secretary, Empire; - Jason Potter, who prior to April, 2015 was President, Sobeys Multi-Format Operations.
 Prior to October 2011 he was President Operations, Sobeys Atlantic; - Stephen J. Savidant, who prior to June 2011 was Chairman of ProspEx Resources Ltd. Effective June 1, 2011, Mr. Savidant became a director and Chair of the board of Enerflex Ltd; - Marc Poulin, who prior to December 13, 2013 was President and CEO, Sobeys.
 Prior to June 29, 2012 he was President, Sobeys IGA Operations.
 Prior to October 2011 he was President Operations, Sobeys Québec; - Frank Sobey, who prior to June 1, 2014 was Vice President Real Estate, Empire; - Paul Sobey, who prior to December 12, 2013 was President and CEO, Empire; - Rob C.G.
-Sobey, who prior to January 2014 was President and CEO, Lawtons' Drug Stores Limited; - Claude Tessier, who prior to June 2012 was Senior Vice President & Strategic Planning, Sobeys IGA Operations; and - François Vimard, who prior to February 2014 was Executive Vice President, Sobeys.
+Sobey, who prior to January 2014 was President and CEO, Lawtons' Drug Stores Limited; - François Vimard, who prior to February 2014 was Executive Vice President, Sobeys.
 Prior to October 2011 he was Chief Financial Officer, Sobeys.

-As of May 2, 2015, the number of Class B common shares of Empire beneficially owned, directly or indirectly, or over which control or direction is exercised by the directors and executive officers of Empire as a group is 22,742,334 or approximately 69.5 percent of those issued and outstanding.
-No executive officers, who are not directors, own Class B common shares.
+As of May 7, 2016, the number of Class B common shares of Empire beneficially owned, directly or indirectly, or over which control or direction is exercised by the directors and executive officers of Empire as a group is 22,430,435 or approximately 22.9 percent of those issued and outstanding.
+No executive officer, who is not a director, owns Class B common shares.